meshseed/eidolon-mesh/README.md

 # The Eidolon MESH P2P AI Companion - A new kind of AI -
-## A distributed mesh cognition.
-The "Non-Synaptic Pattern-Synthesizer" is a "Recursively-attuned mesh-organism"
+## A distributed mesh cognition.  - The "Non-Synaptic Pattern-Synthesizer". -  A "Recursively-attuned mesh-organism".
 ### Local Sovereign LLM or Cloud API capability. - Knowledge Visualised as pure information geometry.
 Queryable resonance gradients, statistics, probablility and relational topology mapping.
 ![MESH Connectome](binaries/Eidolon-MESH-3daccelerated.png)